This post was most recently updated on September 21st, 2020

 She: It’s just a coincidence.

 You: It’s not a coincidence.
-I know that guy likes you and is trying to be closer with you.
+I know that guy likes you and is trying to be closer to you.
 I don’t want you to talk to him.
 Block his number and block him from social media.

 She: Why?
 He is just a friend and nothing more.